If you wish to start an argument among a group of Christians, all you need to do is ask this question: “Is water baptism essential for salvation?”

 Of course, that is only half the story.

 Therefore we have been buried with him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.
-(Rom.
-6:4)
+(Romans 6:4)

 The Holy Spirit didn’t leave you in the ground.
 Just as he raised Jesus, he raised you.

 Knowing this, that our old self was crucified with him, in order that our body of sin might be done away with, so that we would no longer be slaves to sin; for he who has died is freed from sin.
-(Rom.
-6:6–7)
+(Romans 6:6–7)

 Because of that One baptism you are now free from sin.
 Sin is no longer your master.